A Fast Algorithm for Implementation of Koul's Minimum Distance Estimators and Their Application to Image Segmentation: Simulation studies

+In the original image of the figure, let the four brightest pixels -- the (1,5)th, (2,4)th, (3,2)th, and (4,4)th entries of the image -- constitute a region of interest (ROI).
+After the transformation, these pixels will be relocated to the last column of the transformed image.
+Upon the completion of transforming the original image, we apply the proposed method to the resulting transformed image for segmentation.
+Assume that only those four pixels of ROI survive a segmentation process while others do not.
+Then, we highlight those survived pixels by changing their pixel values to 1 while transforming other pixels completely black by assigning 0 for the pixel value.
+Finally, those segmented pixels will be restored to their original entries by referring to the mapping $\phi$.

-Figure \r{Fig:procedure} compares outcomes obtained from the proposed method only (middle) and the proposed method in conjunction with the segmenting-together-strategy (right). \ifnum \value{show}=1{
+Figure \r{Fig:procedure} compares outcomes obtained from the proposed method only (middle) and the proposed method in conjunction with the segmenting-together strategy (right). \ifnum \value{show}=1{

-}\fi From the figure, it is immediately apparent that the proposed method shows a remarkable improvement in performance when combined with the segmenting-together-strategy, thereby indirectly proving the preponderant role of the strategy.
-This becomes clear when we investigate the outcome obtained from the proposed method with the strategy in greater detail.
-To this end, we first invert the segmented image, superimpose it on the original image, and examine how much the overlaid image fills the original image.
-If the segmentation is perfect, then the resulting image will be completely black; on the contrary, the resulting image will be the original image itself if the segmentation goes completely awry; otherwise, the resulting image will range from the original image to a complete black image, pari passu to the performance of the proposed method.
+}\fi From the figure, it is immediately apparent that the proposed method shows a remarkable improvement in performance when rigged with the segmenting-together strategy, thereby proving the preponderant role of the strategy.
+Its significance becomes clearer when we investigate the outcome obtained from the proposed method with the strategy in greater detail.
+To sustain the last argument, we invert the segmented image, superimpose it on the original image, and examine how much the overlaid image fills the original image.
+If the segmentation is perfect, then the resulting image will be completely black.
+On the contrary, the resulting image will be the original image itself if the segmentation goes completely awry; otherwise, the resulting image will range from the original image to a completely black image, pari passu to the performance of the proposed method.
 Figure \r{Fig:together} reports the result of the overlay analysis. \ifnum \value{show}=1{